Often the question that intrigues people that are planning for their PMP exam is: What does it take to get PMP certificate?

 I hope this post been useful in your PMP preparation, and you will come back to this page again to make sure your progress is not hampered by any myths as you go along preparing for the exam.

-And if you liked this post, please share this page socially to help other PMP students.
+And if you found this post useful, please consider sharing this page socially to help other PMP students.
+Even if one PMP myth is broken by this article, it might mean PMP success for the person.
 Thank you for your kind gesture.